emhart/10-simple-rules-data-storage/manuscript/manuscript.md

    name: University of Illinois at Urbana-Champaign
    address: National Center for Supercomputing Applications and Institute for Genomic Biology
  - id: 4
-   name: University of Arizona
+   name: University of Florida
-   address: School of Plant Sciences
+   address: iDigBio, Florida Museum of Natural History
  - id: 5
-   name: Washington State University
+   name: University of Florida
-   address: Center for Environmental Research, Education, and Outreach
+   address: Whitney Laboratory for Marine Bioscience
  - id: 6
    name: King's College London
    address: Department of Informatics